Breathwork

 Once we start to breathe well again it can make a real difference to our feeling of health and sense of well-being, and can positively influence our fitness levels.

-Breathwork for me has so far been a personal journey.
+Breathwork has been a very personal journey for me.
 In 2013 I was diagnosed with Idiopathic Pulmonary Fibrosis (IPF) – scarring in the lungs with unknown cause, typically an autoimmune condition.
 Through diet and lifestyle changes, thankfully the scarring does not seem to have progressed, but it has left me with impaired lung function.

 We tend to think of breathing as taking in life-giving oxygen and exhaling carbon dioxide as the waste product, but this is not the whole story.
-In fact, the presence of carbon dioxide is essential for our red blood cells to pass oxygen on to our tissues.
-Low CO2 levels can create a sense that we need more oxygen, and feeling out of breath can happen more easily.
+For example, the presence of carbon dioxide (CO2) is essential to enable oxygen to pass from the blood to our tissues.
+Low tolerance to CO2, often as a result of poor breathing patterns, can create a sense air hunger, and feeling out of breath can happen more easily.
 This may create a vicious circle because we might then breathe harder, expelling more CO2.

-Through my yoga practice I was already aware of the power of breath over state of mind, but study and practice of specific breath hold techniques has given me improved tolerance of CO2 and a general feeling of improved fitness.
+Through my yoga practice I was already aware of how breath work can really help to calm the mind and reduce stress levels, but study and practice of particular techniques has given me improved tolerance of CO2 and a general feeling of improved fitness and wellbeing.